MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 ##  Introduction

 Current paradigms of application discovery involve a user going to an application repository to search and install apps.
 These repositories are generally curated and have a level of trust associated by the user.
 They play a vital role in allowing a user to acquire high quality apps.
-Application repositories are valuable because they help developers acquire users, which incentivises developers to create better apps on the web platorm.
+Application repositories are valuable because they help developers acquire users, which incentivises developers to create better apps on the web platform.

 While this is the general acquisition flow on many platforms, the web does not have the ability to replicate this scenario because it can not install applications.
 This makes it impossible for a web app (repository, catalog, store) to install and distribute other applications.